OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/firebase-messaging.md

 <div class="info" markdown="1">

-This article applies only to Firebase Cloud Message plugin version 4.0.0 and newer.
+This article applies only to Firebase Cloud Messaging plugin version 4.0.0 and newer.
 The newer versions use [server actions](#server-actions-reference) to manage the notifications.

-If you are still using Firebase Cloud Message plugin version 3.0.1 and older, OutSystems recommends that you migrate to version 4.0.0 and newer by June 2024.
+If you are still using Firebase Cloud Messaging plugin version 3.0.1 and older, OutSystems recommends that you migrate to version 4.0.0 and newer by June 2024.

 </div>